-Updated 01.19 This post may contain affiliate links for your convenience.
-Read our disclosure policy here.
+Updated for 2019.
+May contain affiliate links for your convenience.
+Read our disclosure policy.

 My personal favorites?
 Siracusa.
 Assisi.
 Rome.
 Turin.